eea/docker-cleanup/README.md

 # Docker Cleanup
 This image will periodically clean up exited containers and remove images and volumes that aren't in use by a running container.
-Based on [tutumcloud/image-cleanup](https://github.com/tutumcloud/image-cleanup) and [chadoe/docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes) with some small fixes.
+Based on [meltwater/docker-cleanup](https://github.com/meltwater/docker-cleanup) with some small changes.

 **WARNING: This script will remove all exited containers, data-only containers and unused images unless you carefully exclude them.
 Take care if you mount /var/lib/docker into the container since that will clean